• Skip to primary navigation

 You’ve seen the color wheel before, but have you ever taken time to study it?
 All of those colors on the circle actually mean something.
 More specifically, their orientation matters.
 Here’s a basic primer:

-• Analogous.
+- Analogous.
 This refers to three colors that are side by side on the wheel.
-This typically means there are one dominant color and two accent colors.
+This typically means there is one dominant color and two accent colors.

 2. Choose the Right Mix